SagitaKDX/M-Hike/README.md

 ### 5.4 Levenshtein Distance Algorithm for Fuzzy Search

 The `SearchHelper.java` utility implements the Levenshtein distance algorithm (Navarro, 2001) for typo-tolerant searching.
+For a detailed visual explanation of how this algorithm works, including the dynamic programming matrix visualisation, see **Section 2.5: Fuzzy Search Algorithm**.

 ```java
 /**